Whiteknight/whiteknight.github.com/drafts/xml_is_hard.md

     <!DOCTYPE foo SYSTEM "foo.dtd">

-I haven't integrated Rosella Net yet, to allow loading schemas from a URL.
+Although I haven't integrated Rosella Net yet, to allow loading schemas from a URL.
 In code, I can do a few things:

     var dx = new Rosella.Xml.Document();
     dx.read_from_file("foo.xml");